policykit/policykit/docs/source/gettingstarted.rst

 2. Follow `this guide <https://www.digitalocean.com/community/tutorials/how-to-install-python-3-and-set-up-a-programming-environment-on-an-ubuntu-20-04-server>`_ to install Python3 and to create a virtual environment for PolicyKit.
 3. Install the requirements to the virtual environment with ``pip install -r requirements.txt``.
 4. Finish the earlier guide to setting up PolicyKit.
-5. Make the following additional changes to ``private.py``:
+5. Make the following additional changes to ``.env``:

-   - Set the ``SERVER_URL`` field
+   - Set the ``DJANGO_SECRET_KEY`` field.
-   - You can leave the platform integration API keys/secrets empty for now.
-Follow the instructions under "Set up Integrations" to set up each integration.

-6. Make the following additional changes to ``policykit/settings.py``:

-   - Update the ``ALLOWED_HOSTS`` field to point to your host.

-   - Update that the database path under ``DATABASES``.
-Recommended: set the database path to ``/var/databases/policykit/db.sqlite3``.
-Make sure the directory exists.

-   - Set ``DEBUG`` to False

-   - Set ``SECRET_KEY`` to a new Django secret key.
 Generate a key with this command:

            .. code-block::

                    python manage.py shell -c 'from django.core.management import utils; print(utils.get_random_secret_key())'

+   - Set the ``SERVER_URL`` field.
+   - Set the ``ALLOWED_HOSTS`` field to point to your host.
+   - Make sure ``DEBUG`` is empty or set to false.
+   - You can leave the platform integration API keys/secrets empty for now.
+Follow the instructions under "Set up Integrations" to set up each integration.

+6. If you want to use a database other than dbsqlite3, or if you want to change the database path, update the ``DATABASES`` object in ``settings.py``.

 7. Next, run the following command to collect static files into a ``static/`` folder: